hayhay7789/cyber-volantes-cursors/README.md

-# Cyber-Volantes Cursors
+# Cyber-Volantes Cursors (Dark)

-A combination of Volantes cursors with the Cyberpunk 2077 loading animation featured in the Daemon 2.0 Plasma theme
+A combination of Volantes cursors with the Cyberpunk 2077 loading animation featured in the Daemon 2.0 Plasma theme.

+Currently only available for Dark.

 ### Install build version